neilhwatson/evolve_cfengine_freelib/README.md

 1. Cfengine Core 3.7.0 or higher.
 There are older 3.6, 3.5, and 3.4 branches too.
 1. The Cfengine standard library.
-1. Perl of any version and no special modules.
+1. Perl of any version and no special modules (only when using with Delta Reporting).

 ## Futher reading